 Participants can expect to:

-Week One: Introduction to Turning TLA Practice and Theory into Scholarly Personal Narrative, Autoethnography, and Story Branding: This week, we'll explore who we are, what's our TLA practice, and our goals for the class as well as learn more about various forms of sharing our TLA work in publications, for our livelihoods, and for many manner of lifting up the field of TLA while enhancing our own work.
+Week One: Introduction to TLA Practice as Personal Story, Research, and Theory: This week, we'll explore who we are, what's our TLA practice, and our goals for the class as well as learn more about various forms of sharing our TLA work to lift up the field of TLA while enhancing our own work.

-Week Three: Diving Deeper into Scholarly Personal Narrative: Through sharing feedback with one another, we can further enhance how we convey our work, experience, goals, capacities, and vision.
+Week Four: Diving Deeper into Scholarly Personal Narrative: We will select an SPN topic, how our experience (personal essays) connect with the topic, and how the topic connects to a larger world view.
+We'll outline/mind map a piece of SPN writing.
+We'll brainstorm pertinent external resources that need to be noted in our SPN.
+Through sharing feedback with one another, we can further enhance how we convey our work, experience, goals, capacities, and vision.

 This online class is for facilitators and practitioners (whether you're a writer, storyteller, performer, activist, educator, healer, or community leader) wishing to creatively document your work; craft strong writing of your background, experience and offerings for your print and web marketing materials; and create various form of TLA scholarship centered on your story and vision.
 This online class works well for individuals wishing dedicated time to write about their storytelling, personal narrative, and narrative storytelling based facilitation practice.
 This course will help participants write about their practice from a creative-scholar-based framework, and learn how to establish their “brand” and marketing through stories.